-Sustainable Food Trade Association Membership provides companies with support and resources to integrate sustainability knowledge and practices in their operations.
-These efforts help members differentiate their business and communicate practices with impact and integrity.
+Sustainable Food Trade Association membership provides companies with support and resources to integrate sustainability knowledge and practices in their operations.
+Join a powerful, diverse peer-learning community.
+These efforts help members achieve their sustainability goals and differentiate their business.